-Special Educational Needs and Disabilities (SEND)
+Special educational needs and disabilities (SEND)

-Nottinghamshire SEND Policy (2020-2023)
+Nottinghamshire SEND improvement programme

-The Nottinghamshire SEND Policy builds on over 30 years of learning and best practice in Nottinghamshire.
-In recent years, the SEND landscape has changed significantly, and this Policy has been developed with the Council’s key stakeholders, including parents and carers, in response to these changes:
+The Nottinghamshire SEND policy builds on over 30 years of learning and best practice in Nottinghamshire.
+In recent years, the SEND landscape has changed significantly, and this policy has been developed with the council’s key stakeholders, including parents and carers, in response to these changes:

 - there are now more children and young people with SEND